Affect or effect?

-Affect and effect are consistently among the most frequently looked up terms at Dictionary.com.
-The ongoing interest isn’t surprising: both of these words can be used as verbs and nouns, and their meanings overlap thematically.
-This slippery duo can send even experienced writers into a spiral of uncertainty—especially since many people pronounce them in almost the exact same way.
+Both of these words are verbs and nouns and their meanings overlap.
+Very confusing!
+This slippery duo can send even experienced writers into a spiral of uncertainty.
+Especially, since many people pronounce them in almost the exact same way.

-Let’s get to a basic guideline first: generally, we use affect as a verb (an action word), and effect as a noun (an object word).
+Here’s a basic guideline for affect vs effect: Generally, we use affect as a verb (an action word) and effect as a noun (an object word).

 Effect is most commonly used as a noun, meaning “result” or “consequence.”
-So when you’re writing, try to swap out effect for result and see if it makes sense.
-For example, “exposure to the sun had the effect of toughening his skin.”
+So, when you’re writing, try to swap out effect for result and see if it makes sense.
+For example, “his sunburn was an effect of exposure to the sun.”

 Effect might also catch you off guard because it appears in two common idioms: in effect, and take effect.
-It can also be used as a verb to mean “make happen,” but that use is less common.
+It can also be a verb meaning “make happen,” but that use is less common.
 (Example: She effected her test score by studying hard.)

 Affect vs Effect: What caused all the confusion?

 Want to go deep?
 Much of the confusion surrounding this pair is due to a shared linguistic ancestor.
 Both words have roots in the Latin verb facere meaning “to do, make.”
 Affect derives from the Latin verb afficere meaning “to do something to, to have influence on.”
 Effect descends from the Latin verb efficere, “to make, carry out.”